 When taking customer details

-When taking details like a password for a customer account, it’s important to get things right-first-time.
+When taking details like a password for a customer account, getting things right the first time is important.
 Clients can often feel uncomfortable giving these personal details.
 Getting through the process as quickly as possible will put them at ease.

 When managing orders

-If your customers are giving you an item reference number that includes letters, agents need to understand those letters.
+If your customers give you an item reference number that includes letters, agents need to understand those letters.
 Putting the wrong details into a system could mean that customers don’t get what they want.

 To share information with customers.